Warren Academy Handbook

 No artificial nails or tips

 No caps allowed.
 The student will get the cap back the first time it is worn.
-The next time it will be kept.
-Toboggans may be worn to school in the winter.
-They must be turned in to the teacher upon entering the school.
+The next time it will be kept until they are no longer enrolled at Warren Academy.
+Toboggans may be worn to school in the winter, and hung up with other outerwear.

+Nothing is to be brought to school other than a daily behavior sheet.
+This will be considered contraband.
+Cell phones are not allowed.
 No jewelry allowed.
-When found, all piercing type jewelry such as nose rings, tongue rings, earrings, eyebrow rings, etc.will be kept until the end of the student’s stay at Warren Academy
+When found, all piercing type jewelry such as nose rings, tongue rings, earrings, eyebrow rings, etc.will be returned 1st offense, next offense will be kept until the student is no longer enrolled at Warren Academy No technology devices including smart watches and fitbits allowed, no wristwatches allowed

 No purses, wallets or backpacks are allowed

-All keys must be turned in to the student’s teacher upon arrival at Warren Academy in the mornings.
+No keys with the exception of a single house key which must be turned in to the student’s teacher upon arrival at Warren Academy in the mornings.

-Students do not need to bring money to school except for the purpose of purchasing water
+Students do not need to bring money to school except for level appropriate drinks

 No perfume, aftershave or cologne is allowed